StackVista/stackstate-docs/stackpacks/integrations/aws.md

 To uninstall the StackState AWS StackPack, click the _Uninstall_ button from the StackState UI **StackPacks** &gt; **Integrations** &gt; **AWS** screen.
 This will remove all AWS specific configuration in StackState.

 Once the AWS StackPack has been uninstalled, you will need to delete the StackState AWS Cloudformation stack from the AWS account being monitored.
-Follow these steps:
+This can be done using the [web console](#web-console) or the [command line](#command-line).

 ### Web console

+To delete the StackState AWS Cloudformation stack from an AWS account using the web console:

 1. Go to the CloudFormation service - ensure you are in the same region as the desired deployed CloudFormation template.
 2. Select the CloudFormation template.
 This will be named `stackstate-resources` if created via the quick deploy method, otherwise the name was user-defined.